Introduction: Electronic Drum MIDI Controller

 An electronic drum controller is used to simplify drummers’ life who wants to play and write some drum parts themselves.

-The steps described below will help you to create a simple and dependable device for your home studio.
+The steps which are described below will help you to create a simple and dependable device for your home studio.

 The project took much time about three months.
 I was working in the evenings after my job and at my weekends.
 The full cost according to the bill of material for the drum controller about 55 - 60 $.